Patrick F McAuliffe Center Care Treatment of Subst Abusive/Dep Persons

 Patrick F McAuliffe Center Care Treatment of Subst Abusive/Dep Persons - Waterbury, CT

-Patrick F Mcauliffe Center Care Treatment Of Subst Abusive/dep Persons is an addiction and mental health rehab center located at 70 Central Avenue in the 06702 zip code in Waterbury, CT.
+Patrick F Mcauliffe Center Care Treatment Of Subst Abusive/dep Persons is an addiction and mental health treatment center located at 70 Central Avenue in the 06702 zip code in Waterbury, CT.
 It is operated by a private non-profit organization.
-Patrick F Mcauliffe Center Care Treatment Of Subst Abusive/dep Persons provides administers naltrexone, buprenorphine maintenance and methadone for pain management.
-Some of the treatment approaches used by Patrick F Mcauliffe Center Care Treatment Of Subst Abusive/dep Persons include dialectical behavior therapy, motivational incentives and CBT.
-Patrick F Mcauliffe Center Care Treatment Of Subst Abusive/dep Persons provides 30 and 60 day inpatient rehab programs, inpatient hospital rehabilitation and long term rehab.
-It also provides residential treatment for substance abuse and inpatient treatment for dual diagnosis.
-Other addiction treatment offered includes treatment for gambling disorder and general addiction disorder treatment.
+Patrick F Mcauliffe Center Care Treatment Of Subst Abusive/dep Persons provides relapse prevention from naltrexone, buprenorphine for pain management and naltrexone administration.
+Some of the treatment approaches used by Patrick F Mcauliffe Center Care Treatment Of Subst Abusive/dep Persons include motivational interviewing, relapse prevention treatment and dialectical behavior therapy.
+Patrick F Mcauliffe Center Care Treatment Of Subst Abusive/dep Persons provides 30 and 60 day inpatient rehab programs, residential rehab and inpatient hospital rehabilitation.
+It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance abuse.
+Other addiction treatment offered includes general addiction disorder treatment and treatment for gambling disorder.

 Address: 70 Central Avenue, Waterbury, CT 06702